validator/validator/README.md

 When used from the command line as described in this section, the `vnu.jar` executable provides the following options:

+#### --asciiquotes

+    Specifies whether ASCII quotation marks are substituted for Unicode smart quotation marks in messages.

+    default: "no"

+    possible values: "yes" or "no"

 #### --errors-only